mohitpai/journey-optimizer.en/help/using/action/consent.md

 >[!NOTE]
 >
->Please note that there can be a latency, refer to this [this section](../action/consent.md#important-notes)
+>Please note that there can be a latency when updating the list of policies applied, refer to this [this section](../action/consent.md#important-notes)

 The other steps for configuring a custom action in a journey are detailed in [this section](../building-journeys/using-custom-actions.md).